 - Tissue papers

-How to Use Nail Polish Remover on Cold Sores
+How to Use Nail Polish Remover to Get Rid of Cold Sores

 Here is a step-by-step directive and how to use nail polish remover on cold sores: